UVicMartletplace/martletplace/README.md

 # Clone the repository
 git clone https://github.com/UVicMartletplace/martletplace && cd martletplace

-# To start developing, run the docker compose stack
+# Run the docker compose stack with hot reloading
-docker compose up --build
+docker compose up --build -d

+# View all container logs
+docker compose logs -f

+# When you want to shut it down
+docker compose down -v
 ```

-The development environment is now running and accessible at [http://local.martletplace.ca/](http://local.martletplace.ca/)
+The development environment is now running (give it ~1min to spin up) and accessible at [http://local.martletplace.ca/](http://local.martletplace.ca/)

 ### Testing